openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 ### Gender and Minorities

-In order to create a more diverse community, women and applicants from other under-represented groups will receive 1 point.
+In order to create a more diverse community, women and applicants from other underrepresented groups will receive 1 point.

 ### Students